635-Controller Configuration (via serial connect)

 This topic covers how to configure a controller’s network settings and other panel operating parameters using the RS-232 Direct Connection.

 The following configuration screen is reached using the RS-232 direct serial connection on the 635-series CPU Board.
-At the command prompt you will type ‘config’ command, and choose ‘0’ to configure the CPU Board.

-NOTE: The IP Address items will typically be provided by an IT Department or Internet Service Provider - and must be appropriate for your network.
-The address values shown in the On-Boarding Document are for example only!
+NOTE: IP Addresses (below) are provided by your IT Department or Internet Service Provider - and must be valid for your network.

-SERIAL :: COM 1 | 57,600 baud, 8 Data bits, 1 Stop bit, Parity = None, Flow Control = None
+SERIAL COM 1 = 57,600 baud; 8 Data bits; 1 Stop bit; Parity = None; Flow Control = None

 Do you wish to make changes? (yes/no): yes